SuperConductorSoftware/AutoJucer/README.md

 ::blendmode #[blendmode]:[blendcolourhash] - modifies colours of all objects in the  group by the blendmode / blendcolourhash interaction given

-### Missing Features / Features currently in progress
+## Missing Features / Features currently in progress

 - Gradients currently not implemented
 - Paint code unoptimised
 - Plans to expand export to other frameworks like iPlug2

+## Dependencies

+Python 3.8
+NumPy
+svg.path
+xml.dom
+tkinter
+PIL
+blend_modes